major macro economic indicators

 - High unemployment (15%; 28.6% among young people)

 - Poor infrastructure quality; lack of maintenance

 - Food and energy wholly imported

-- Dependence on international aid, the diaspora and tourism
+- Dependent on external shocks, international aid, the diaspora and tourism

 - Exposed to climate change, volcanic and earthquake events, and cyclones